lupyuen/lupyuen.github.io/src/tcc.md

 [(About the __Zig Compiler Options__)](TODO)

-We link the TCC WebAssembly with our [__Zig Wrapper__](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/tcc-wasm.zig) that exports the TCC Compiler to JavaScript...
+We link the TCC WebAssembly with our [__Zig Wrapper__](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/tcc-wasm.zig) (that exports the TCC Compiler to JavaScript)...

 ```bash
 ## Compile our Zig Wrapper `tcc-wasm.zig` for WebAssembly